Preparing your child for Prep

 - provide healthy and filling food in realistic quantities for morning tea and lunch

 - make sure they can easily open wrapped items and their lunch box

 - provide a variety of smaller items instead of 1 or 2 large items

 - provide a water bottle every day and encourage your child to drink it.

-Find information about healthy food and drinks on the Smart choices webpage.
+To find out more information about healthy food and drinks, visit Smart choices .

 Contact your school or check their website for more information on healthy eating for your child.